osteoner/NUGGET/README.md

     *   Captures structural and temporal patterns without using any ground-truth labels.
 2.  **Retrieval-Augmented Node Classification (RANC):**
     *   Uses the frozen embeddings from Phase 1 to train a retrieval-augmented classifier with licit banks.
-    *   Detects illicit addresses even in highly imbalanced settings (Elliptic++ ≈ 5% illicit).
+    *   Detects illicit addresses even in highly imbalanced settings.

 The pipeline is split into **three independent scripts** so that any stage can be re-run without redoing the previous ones.